TahaAlamiIdrissi/StartupPOC_backend/README.md

 # StartupPOC_backend

-This project builds rest service with springboot and implements a full backend api
+This project builds rest services with springboot and implements a full backend api

-## Structure
+# Structure
 The project contains the following folders:

 - src/main/java : contains the implementation of  different classes  of the project
 - src/main/test : contains unit tests for the implemented classes
 - src/main/ressources : contains the __application.properties__ where we can find the configuration of  datasource and mailing properties

-## Packages
+# Packages

 ## Domain
-contains the different domain classes of the project .
-The following class diagram presents the different attributes of our entities and the relationships between them .
+contains the different domain classes of the project.
+The following class diagram presents the different attributes of our entities and the relationships between them :

 ![](poc_class_diagram.png)

 ## Repository